xenserver/packer-plugin-xenserver/README.md

 git clone https://github.com/rdobson/packer-builder-xenserver.git
 cd packer-builder-xenserver
 ./build.sh
 ```

-If the build is successful, you should now have a 'packer-builder-xenserver' binary
+If the build is successful, you should now have a `packer-builder-xenserver` binary
-in your $PACKERPATH directory and you are ready to get going with packer.
+in your `$GOPATH/bin` directory and you are ready to get going with packer.

 ## Centos 6.4 Example